buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 #### Chapter 10: Sexuality

-{% include content_blurb.html category="booklets" slug="gender_heckert-jamie" %}
-- What _is_ gender, really?
-And how can people feel entitled to change it?

 {% include content_blurb.html category="essays" slug="out-of-the-ordinary_dhammika" %}
 - The story of a pioneering, transgender Buddhist, and a word on how Buddhism's attitude towards transgenderism differs from that of the monotheistic religions.